Freddyslim/krakenbot/README.md

 From there you can manage API keys, withdraw addresses and perform a limited set of Kraken requests.
 Many features are incomplete and should be reviewed before real trading use.

 For a step-by-step guide on starting and using the menu see [BOT_USAGE.md](BOT_USAGE.md).

+### Available Modules

+The `modules` directory contains small utilities that can be executed from the menu interface.
+A few examples are:

+- **api_editor** – manage your stored API keys
+- **withdraw_adress** – edit withdraw addresses
+- **kraken_request** – make individual API requests
+- **generate-trades-history-csv** – export trade history into CSV format

+### Output Folder

+Generated data such as CSV exports is stored in the `output/` directory.
+The folder only contains a `readme.md` placeholder by default and will be populated once modules are executed.

 ## Security Notes